 Winter Quarter 2015

 Enter the contest to name the journal!
 You may submit a suggestion here or on paper at the Pathways to Academic Engagement Fair 2015.

 1. Look for the call for journal submissions in the fall of 2015 and submit your work!

 2. Become a member of Editorial Board!
 To become an editor enroll in BSSKL 400 which will meet in Fall, Winter and Spring quarters of the 2015-2016 academic year.
 Editors participate in a blind peer review process; review and respond to submissions; make budget decisions; edit articles; and design the Journal.

 UWB Speech and Debate Society

 UWB Speech and Debate is a comprehensive Speech and Debate program open to everyone on campus!
-We offer a full range of speech events plus two active forms of debate, National Parliamentary Debate Association (NPDA) style debate and British Parliamentary (BP) debate.
-We practice debate in weekly meetings, and also compete regionally and nationally.
-Join at any level.
+We are dedicated to providing opportunities for students to develop their skills in speech and argumentation We practice debate in weekly meetings, and also compete regionally and nationally.
+Join at any level!
 Join the club for the community.
 Practice with us.
 Even join the team and compete!
 Everyone is welcome.
-Come to a weekly meeting or contact our Director Denise Vaughan at DVaughan@uwb.edu.
+Come to a weekly meeting or contact our Director Denise Vaughan at firstname.lastname@example.org.